truthcoin/www.truthcoin.info/_posts/2015-09-21-contracts-oracles-sidechains.md

 So, the use-cases of Introspective Ethereum will either be absorbed into Sidechains (or [businesses](http://www.truthcoin.info/blog/limits-of-blockchain/)) designed for such a purpose, or simply fade away.

 What if they don't?
-It still doesn't matterm, because:
+It still doesn't matter, because:

 ## Non-Oracle Smart Contracts Are Useless, Anyway
 > Ethereum's value proposition was something *general* (enabling a high rate of project-creation).
 However, Ethereum's use cases are few (if not nonexistent), making the "generality" objective inappropriate.